London: Literature, film and television

 London has been the setting for many works of literature.
-The pilgrims in Geoffrey Chaucer's late 14th-century Canterbury Tales set out for Canterbury from London—specifically, from the Tabard inn, Southwark.
+The pilgrims in Geoffrey Chaucer's late 14th-century Canterbury Tales set out for Canterbury from London.
 William Shakespeare spent a large part of his life living and working in London; his contemporary Ben Jonson was also based there, and some of his work, most notably his play The Alchemist, was set in the city.
 A Journal of the Plague Year (1722) by Daniel Defoe is a fictionalisation of the events of the 1665 Great Plague.

 The literary centres of London have traditionally been hilly Hampstead and (since the early 20th century) Bloomsbury.
-Writers closely associated with the city are the diarist Samuel Pepys, noted for his eyewitness account of the Great Fire; Charles Dickens, whose representation of a foggy, snowy, grimy London of street sweepers and pickpockets has been a major influence on people's vision of early Victorian London; and Virginia Woolf, regarded as one of the foremost modernist literary figures of the 20th century.
-Later important depictions of London from the 19th and early 20th centuries are Arthur Conan Doyle's Sherlock Holmes stories.
-In 1898, H. G. Wells' sci-fi novel The War of the Worlds sees London (and the south of England) invaded by Martians.
-Also of significance is Letitia Elizabeth Landon's Calendar of the London Seasons (1834).
-Modern writers pervasively influenced by the city include Peter Ackroyd, author of a "biography" of London, and Iain Sinclair, who writes in the genre of psychogeography.
-In the 1940s, George Orwell wrote essays in the London Evening Standard, most notably "A Nice Cup of Tea", which concerned the nation's methods on making tea, and "The Moon Under Water", which provided a detailed description of his ideal pub.
-In 1958, author Michael Bond created Paddington Bear, a refugee found in London Paddington station by the Brown family who adopt him.
-Paddington has been adapted for the screen, including Paddington (2014) which features the calypso song "London is the Place for Me".
+Writers closely associated with the city are the diarist Samuel Pepys, noted for his eyewitness account of the Great Fire; Charles Dickens, whose representation of a foggy, snowy, grimy London of street sweepers and pickpockets has influenced people's vision of early Victorian London; and Virginia Woolf, regarded as one of the foremost modernist literary figures of the 20th century.
+Later important depictions of London from the 19th and early-20th centuries are Arthur Conan Doyle's Sherlock Holmes stories.
+Robert Louis Stevenson mixed in London literary circles, and in 1886 he wrote the Strange Case of Dr Jekyll and Mr Hyde, a gothic novella set in Victorian London.
+In 1898 H. G. Wells' science fiction novel The War of the Worlds sees London (and southern England) invaded by Martians.
+Letitia Elizabeth Landon wrote Calendar of the London Seasons in 1834.
+Modern writers influenced by the city include Peter Ackroyd, author of London: The Biography, and Iain Sinclair, who writes in the genre of psychogeography.
+In the 1940s, George Orwell wrote essays in the London Evening Standard, including "A Nice Cup of Tea" (method for making tea) and "The Moon Under Water" (an ideal pub).
+The evacuation of children from London during the Second World War is depicted in C. S. Lewis' first Narnia book, The Lion, the Witch and the Wardrobe (1950).
+On Christmas Eve 1925, Winnie-the-Pooh debuted in London's Evening News, with the character based on a stuffed toy A. A. Milne bought for his son Christopher Robin in Harrods.
+In 1958 the author Michael Bond created Paddington Bear, a refugee found in Paddington station.
+A screen adaptation, Paddington (2014), features the calypso song "London is the Place for Me".
+Buckingham Palace features in Roald Dahl's 1982 novel The BFG.